hdfiresky/Dramaverse/backend.md

 Create a file named `server.js` inside the `backend` directory and paste the entire code block below into it.

 ### `server.js`
 This single file contains all the logic for the database, authentication, API routes, and real-time communication.
+It now loads configuration from the `.env` file.

 ```javascript
 // --- DEPENDENCIES ---